-At the Mountain West Bank board meeting held on May 19, 1999, discussions covered the possible future value of Mountain West Bank stock assuming successful execution of its business plan compared to the potential value of Glacier stock received in a merger.
-The board also discussed the advantages to shareholders of holding a more liquid, cash dividend paying stock compared to Mountain West Bank shares.
-The challenges of raising additional capital in the market was also discussed.
-As a result of the meeting, a majority of the board voted to form a committee consisting of directors Nipp, Hippler, Steve Meyer, and Jim English to pursue negotiations with Glacier.
+Finally, the board also discussed the advantages to shareholders of holding a more liquid, cash dividend paying stock compared to Mountain West Bank shares.
+The board also became aware of pending changes to accounting rules for merger and acquisition transactions (elimination of pooling-of-interests accounting treatment) which possibly could have a negative impact on the value of shares of community banks such as Mountain West Bank.
+The board discussed the possible future value of Mountain West Bank stock assuming successful execution of its business plan compared to the potential value of Glacier stock received in a merger.
+As a result of the meeting, a majority of the board believed that the Glacier proposal provided a unique opportunity for Mountain West Bank and voted to form a committee consisting of directors Nipp, Hippler, Steve Meyer, and Jim English to pursue negotiations with Glacier.

 On June 4, 1999, the committee traveled to Kalispell, Montana, to meet with Messrs.
 Blodnick, Bouchee, Flanders, and Glacier CFO Jim Strosahl.
 The discussions focused on relative values for the two organizations and pricing issues of a potential merger agreement as well as other structural issues of any such agreement.
 It was agreed at the meeting that any potential deal would have to be priced off of Mountain West Bank's estimated earnings for year 2000 as opposed to its historical earnings.
 Such an approach was required due to the fact that Mountain West Bank's earnings had been reduced in the current period because of its Boise expansion and a recent computer conversion.
-At the conclusion of the meeting, Mr. Hippler agreed to furnish to Mr. Strosahl an estimate of the fiscal year 2000 earnings for Mountain West Bank, which would form the basis for Glacier to make a pricing proposal to the Board of Mountain West Bank.
+At the conclusion of the meeting, Mr. Hippler agreed to furnish to Mr. Strosahl an estimate of the fiscal year 2000 earnings for Mountain West Bank, which would form the basis for Glacier to make a pricing proposal to the board of Mountain West Bank.